Transparent-Audio/transparentmeta/README.md

 version installed.

 ## 📝 License
-This project is licensed under GPL-3.0.
+This project is licensed under GPL-3.0 or later.
 See the [LICENSE](LICENSE) file for details.

 ## 📬 Contact
 If you have any questions, issues, or feature requests, please write to